Eran-Meir/DragonGame/README.md

 This game is currently under development and I code this in Unity & Visual Studio during my free time.
 Its only purpose is just for fun.

-Here I have added only some of what I wrote and added to my game, I did not include prefarbs and scripts of other people, as it's not my right to do so.
+Here I have added only some of what I wrote and added to my game, I did not include prefarbs and scripts of other people.

 ## Player
 ### Player Level System